runely/calendar-homey/README.md

 ## Changelog

+- 1.11.1
+    - Use correct date lookup key to find excluded dates
 - 1.11.0
     - If event hasn't registered a timezone, don't use the local timezone from Homey either, all the way through
     - Dependency updates